awslabs/duvet/design/witness/dogfood.md

 `comment-style`). `type=implication` is reserved for text with no enforcing site at all.

+The engine carries no annotation copies of the W2/W3/W6 property
-All seven engine-side W2/W3/W6 annotations are now removed (the first five in the correlation-floor commit; the last two — W2 on `bound_witnesses`, W6 on the engine's unwitnessed branch — in the 2026-08-02 closure, when fresh SST logs showed them failing the sliced gate).
-The verified crate's implementation annotations own the property text, formulas included.
-The LCOV producer re-adds the engine annotations and expands the floor.
+text: the verified crate's implementation annotations own the property text, formulas included.
+The LCOV producer re-adds engine-side annotations where the reporting requirements have runtime-witnessable owners, and expands the floor.

 ## CI wiring: correlation floor {#ci-wiring}